-Mark speaks of other things too, to give his grasshoppers variety.
+Mark speaks of other things too, to give his grasshoppers variety, such as:

 Mark once went for an entire year avoiding the news and current affairs in all its forms.
 His aim was to clear his mind of paradigms and view life with ‘new eyes’.
 He succeeded only in becoming painfully ignorant.